-(1) An adult must not supply liquor to a minor at a private place, unless the adult is a responsible adult for the minor.
+- (1) An adult must not supply liquor to a minor at a private place, unless the adult is a responsible adult for the minor. - Maximum penalty-80 penalty units.

-(2) A responsible adult for a minor must not supply liquor to the minor at a private place, unless the supply is consistent with the responsible supervision of the minor.

-- (3) For subsection (2), in considering whether the supply is consistent with the responsible supervision of the minor, relevant factors include the following- - (a) whether the adult is unduly intoxicated; - (b) whether the minor is unduly intoxicated; - (c) the age of the minor; - (d) whether the minor is consuming the liquor supplied with food; - (e) whether the adult is responsibly supervising the minor's consumption of the liquor supplied; - (f) the quantity of liquor supplied and the period over which it was supplied.
+- (2) A responsible adult for a minor must not supply liquor to the minor at a private place, unless the supply is consistent with the responsible supervision of the minor. - Maximum penalty-80 penalty units. - (3) For subsection (2), in considering whether the supply is consistent with the responsible supervision of the minor, relevant factors include the following- - (a) whether the adult is unduly intoxicated; - (b) whether the minor is unduly intoxicated; - (c) the age of the minor; - (d) whether the minor is consuming the liquor supplied with food; - (e) whether the adult is responsibly supervising the minor's consumption of the liquor supplied; - (f) the quantity of liquor supplied and the period over which it was supplied.